All Lung Procedures and Tests

 - How Can Oxygen Help Me?

 Oxygen therapy can help people with lung disease feel better and be more active.
 Learn about the ways oxygen therapy can help improve your quality of life.

 A lobectomy is a surgical procedure where an entire lobe of your lung is removed for a variety of reasons that may include a lung cancer diagnosis, infection, COPD or benign tumors.

 - Lung Function Tests

-Lung function tests include a variety of tests that check how well the lungs work.
+Lung function tests (or pulmonary function tests) include a variety of tests that check how well the lungs work.